History of tattooing: Thracians

 The Thracians, who inhabited East Macedonia and southeast Bulgaria, viewed tattoos as signs of nobility and divinity.
 In Book 5 (of The Histories), Herodotus remarks that the Thracians believed "the possession of tattoos held to be a sign of breeding, while the lack of them was a mark of low birth".
 Thracians primarily used tattoos for decorative purposes.
 Tattoos helped display one's heritage and courage through intricate designs that carried personal and familial significance.
 Some historians suggest that tattoos served as a form of intimidation too, becoming an integral part of a warrior's armor and identity.

 Tattooing among the Thracian tribes was mostly voluntary, reflecting its non-punitive purpose.
 While it is impossible to confirm that this was true for all Thracian tribes - due to a lack of irrefutable evidence and because the Thracians were a group of non-literary people - it can still be reasonably concluded that tattoos were often used for decorative reasons, or at least had the potential to be.
 That tattoos were used as a way of expressing ideas, and cultural values, reflecting the standards of beauty and aesthetic ideals of the time.

 Thracian women drew their tattoos in different areas.
-They were mainly placed on their arms, legs, and chests, and consisted of geometric patterns, such as spirals, or symbolic animal figures, like deers and half-moons.
+They were mainly placed on their arms, legs, and chests, and consisted of geometric patterns, such as spirals, or symbolic animal figures, like deer and half-moons.
 These tattoos also enhanced their physical appearances, "accentuating their lithe and agile bodies".
 Thracian tattoos were therefore used as mediums of pride and artistry, reflecting a cultural emphasis on beauty rather than punishment.